A Novel Patch-Based TDA Approach for Computed Tomography Imaging: Methods

 For the coordinate encoding part, after preliminary experiments with a number of methods such as Morton code ($Z$-order curve) and $L_2$ norm, the Morton code algorithms \cite{morton1966computer} is utilized to compress the three coordinates ($x$, $y$ and $z$), corresponding to the approximate centre of the patch, to a single value.
-In parallel, for the second part of the pipeline, intensities encoding, two distinct approaches are considered: 1) employing PCA to reduce the dimension of the flattened patch and consequently utilizing $d$ PCA components to create the point cloud, 2) computing statistical quantities (stats), for instance mean, mode and median, from the flattened patch to create the final point where each one of these stats corresponds to an axis in the space.
+In parallel, for the second part of the pipeline, intensities encoding, two distinct approaches are considered: 1) employing PCA to reduce the dimension of the flattened patch and consequently utilizing $d$ PCA components to create the point, 2) computing statistical quantities (stats), for instance mean, mode and median, from the flattened patch to create the final point where each one of these stats corresponds to an axis in the space.
 This procedure is demonstrated in Figure \ref{fig:point_cloud_pipeline}, part A. Finally, applying the patch-to-point transformation techniques on all the patches taken from a volumetric ROI of a 3D image, a point cloud is obtained as depicted in Figure \ref{fig:point_cloud_pipeline}, part B. It is worth mentioning that, during this process only cubic patches with at least one voxel corresponding to the ROI are considered and converted to points contributing to the final point cloud, i.e, void or empty patches are discarded.
 This step is crucial to enhance the downstream computation of PH from the point cloud.

-There are different ways to compute PH from a point cloud.
+The next step in the proposed approach is to compute PH from the resulting point clouds.
 In this study, alpha complex filtration \cite{edelsbrunner1983shape, boissonnat2018geometric} is utilized to compute PH in dimensions zero, one and two, corresponding to the number of connected components, loops, and cavities, respectively.
 Hence, obtaining three persistence barcodes.
 This follows by the vectorization process, computing persistent statistical features for each barcode, yielding three feature vectors.
 Finally, these feature vectors are concatenated and used as input to a ML classifier.
 This workflow is illustrated in Figure \ref{fig:patch_based_tda_pipeline}.